 Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs.
 Please select the relevant link below.

-To earn the Bachelor’s degree, the student must:
+To earn the Associate or Bachelor’s degree, the student must:

-- Complete a minimum of 25% of the credit hours required for the degree through instruction offered at the College.
+- Complete a minimum of 25% of the credit hours requirement for the degree through instruction offered at the University.

 - Satisfactorily complete all coursework in the General Education core curriculum.

 - Participate in all outcomes assessment activities as required.